 Both CBD and THC are cannabinoids found in cannabis plants.
 While both compounds interact with the endocannabinoid system (ECS) within the body, they have different effects.

 Cannabinoids like CBD and THC can interact with the receptors in the ECS.
 THC can bind tightly to the brain’s receptors to produce a ‘high’ feeling often associated with cannabis use.
-CBD can also bind, but very weakly, therefore causing less psychoactive effects than THC.
+CBD can also bind, but very weakly, therefore causing no psychoactive effects compared to THC.

 Can CBD oil and THC work together?